zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - **Local Development**:
   - Develop the diagnosis agent with OpenAI Agents SDK, running in a Docker container with a Dapr sidecar.
   - Use a local Postgres container to store patient data (symptoms, history) and Redis for caching medical knowledge graphs.
-  - Test locally with Docker Compose, simulating patient inputs (e.g., "fever, cough") and generating diagnosis suggestions (e.g., "Possible flu, 80% confidence").
+  - Test locally with Rancher Desktop, simulating patient inputs (e.g., "fever, cough") and generating diagnosis suggestions (e.g., "Possible flu, 80% confidence").
 - **Prototyping**:
   - Deploy to Hugging Face Docker Spaces for free testing with a small user base (e.g., 100 patients/day).
   - Use CockroachDB Serverless (free tier) for patient data persistence and Upstash Redis for caching.